 - Working together as a unit.
-Forward players must play close to each other to be able to work together, if the midfield do not make advanced runs forwards are often isolated.
+Forward players must play close to each other to be able to work together if the midfield does not make advanced runs forwards are often isolated.
 If this does occur then dribbling for penetration and possession is always an option.

 - Heading – attacking.